Altus, Arkansas

+Altus was the location for the first season of the television show The Simple Life, starring Paris Hilton and Nicole Richie.

 Altus is the site of Our Lady of Perpetual Help Church (St. Mary's Catholic Church), which is on the National Register of Historic Places.
 St. Mary's Catholic Church was built in 1902 and is known for its beautiful paintings, ornate gold leaf walls, and Roman architecture.

 History

 Altus had its start in 1875 when the railroad was extended to that point.
 Altus station was the highest point on the track.
 In recognition of this highest railroad elevation between Little Rock and Fort Smith, the station was originally known as "Summit".
 The town's initial development was due to railroad efforts encouraging German immigration to settle lands adjacent to the railroad.
 In 1903, the railroad mainline was shifted to a more favorable alignment along the Arkansas River.
 The track through Altus was removed in the 1930s, but the railroad station has been preserved as a commercial establishment.

 Altus is also the former site of Hendrix College.